SFrame is a new format for stack walking, suitable for

 Questioned benefits

-SFrame's primary value proposition centers on enabling frame pointer
+SFrame's primary benefit centers on enabling frame pointer omission

-omission while preserving unwinding capabilities.
-In scenarios where
+while preserving unwinding capabilities.
+In scenarios where users

 switching from